Pisces Jewellery: Dreamers, Empaths, and the Sign That Feels Everything

 A Pisces doesn't just understand what you're feeling.
 They feel it themselves.
 Walk into a room in a bad mood and the Pisces will pick it up before you've said a word.
 Tell them a sad story and they won't just sympathise.
 They'll carry it around for days.
 This isn't a choice.
 It's more like a sensitivity that's always turned on, with no obvious off switch.

 The upside is that Pisces is the friend who truly understands.
 Not "I hear you" understanding, but "I feel it in my body" understanding.
 This makes them extraordinary listeners, counsellors, artists, and partners.
 People confide in Pisces because they sense (correctly) that their pain will be taken seriously.
+Amethyst has been associated with this quality for thousands of years.
+The Greeks believed it promoted clear-headedness and emotional balance, which is exactly what a sign this sensitive needs.
+A simple amethyst pendant on a silver chain is one of the most classic Pisces pieces, and it works because the stone does exactly what the person does: absorbs light, holds it, transforms it into something beautiful.

 The creativity aspect follows naturally.
 When you process the world through emotion rather than logic, you produce art rather than spreadsheets.
 Pisces is overrepresented among musicians, poets, painters, filmmakers, and writers.
 The sign doesn't just appreciate beauty.
 It needs to create it, the way other signs need to achieve or control or analyse.